Tuesday, April 28, 2015

 Instructions:

-Take the skinless peas and put them in a food processor or good blender.
-You want to puree it to a fine paste—not too runny, not too thick.
+Put the skinless peas in a food processor or good blender.
+Puree to a fine paste—not too runny, not too thick.
 Remember to keep adding water slowly while the processor is running.
-Add the shallots or onion and garlic; pulse until they have become part of the paste.
+Add the shallots, onion, and garlic; pulse until they become part of the paste.

 Season to taste with salt and a pinch of black pepper.

-Meanwhile in a skillet, heat oil over medium-low heat until it is hot.
-Spoon the accurate mixture into lemon-sized balls then cook in the oil, flipping the fritter over once or twice, until golden brown on both sides.
+Meanwhile, heat oil in a skillet over medium-low heat until hot.
+Spoon the accurate mixture into lemon-sized balls and cook in the oil, flipping the fritter once or twice until golden brown on both sides.
 (It usually takes 5-7 minutes on medium heat.)

-Fry the accara in small batches until golden brown all over, turning once.
+Fry the accara in small batches until golden brown, turning once.
 Remove with a slotted spoon and drain on paper towels.
 Serve at room temperature with accara sauce.

 Sunday Dinner at the Bronzeville Artist Lofts, 2014 "Mango Chutney"